 Within the framework of performance, she collaborates with choreographers to photograph creative process, advocating for images that reveal rather than describe the emotional and physical workings of dance-making.

 She photographs larger processes like end of life and situations that challenge us intensely as humans.
 These images act as imprints for accessing embodiment and experience.

 Hillary has shown her work in galleries and theater venues in Paris and San Francisco.

 Her photographs have appeared in publications, museum catalogs and theater programs in the US and Europe.

 | Selected Publications

-Museum catalogs and theater programs– Centre Georges Pompidou (Danser sa vie), ZKM (Notations), Corps Collectif (La Meute/The Pack), University of Munich (Intermediality), Tanzhaus NRW, La Briqueterie/Maison des arts de Créteil (MAC), Théâtre de Chaillot, IRCAM, Arts Arena, University of California Berkeley Dance and Theater Department, ODC Theater 40th Anniversary Exhibit
+Museum/theater catalogs and programs– Centre Georges Pompidou (Danser sa vie), ZKM (Notations), Corps Collectif (La Meute/The Pack), University of Munich (Intermediality), Tanzhaus NRW, La Briqueterie/ Maison des arts de Créteil (MAC), Théâtre de Chaillot, IRCAM, University of California Berkeley Dance and Theater Department, ODC Theater, Joe Goode Performance Group, Z-Space

 Books– My New Neighbors (self-published), Attendees' Companion Series (forthcoming)